Conveuropean logo

 Gruyères Switzerland

-Today we enjoyed a lovely day visiting the Gruyere district of Switzerland, doing plenty of interesting activities and eating some really good food.
+Today we enjoyed a lovely day visiting the Gruyère district of Switzerland, doing plenty of interesting activities and eating some really good food.
 We started our visit getting to the town of Gruyères.
-This ancient town has a couple of interesting attractions including the Castle, the Town fortifications and an unusual museum: the HR Giger, where you can visit some of the exhibitions created by this Swiss artist who won an oscar for his work in the movie Aliens.
-We also drove to Moléson-sur-Gruyères where you can take both a funicular and a cablecar to discover the magnificent panorama and takes pictures from the summit you can observe the Moléson mountain on this picture I took just when we arrived to Gruyères, on the left top corner.
+This ancient town has a couple of interesting attractions, including the Castle, the town fortifications, and an unusual museum: the HR Giger, where you can visit some of the exhibitions created by this Swiss artist who won an Oscar for his work in the movie *Aliens*.
+We also drove to Moléson-sur-Gruyères, where you can take both a funicular and a cable car to discover the magnificent panorama and take pictures from the summit.
+From there, you can observe the Moléson mountain, as shown in this picture I took just when we arrived in Gruyères, visible in the top left corner.

 Butterfly Greenhouse in Mainau